Cost of Pre-Employment Screening in the U.S.

 1. Amount and Type of Information

-The amount of information requested can have a major impact on the overall cost of the background check.
-The more information requested about a particular candidate, the higher the costs are going to be.
-For instance, a background check including MVR records, drug testing, credit, and criminal history is going to cost much more than a simple criminal background screening that only includes a basic database search.
+The amount of information requested can significantly impact the overall cost of the background check.
+The more information requested about a particular candidate, the higher the costs will be.
+For instance, a comprehensive background check, which may include MVR records, drug testing, credit, and criminal history, will cost significantly more than a simple criminal background screening that only involves a basic database search.

 2. Access Fees

-Access fees refer to the amount charged by the state, county, or data provider to access information.
+As mentioned before, access fees refer to the amount charged by the state, county, or data provider to access information.
 This fee varies depending on the state, jurisdiction, and type of information requested.
 Many states offer online database searches.
-However, many of these online sources come with a fee as well.
+However, many of these online sources also come with a fee.

-Typically, a statewide criminal repository access fee is between $3 and $65.
-MVR records access fee is between $2 and $25.
-Some county fees, particularly counties within the New York State Office of Court Administration (NYOCA) charge up to $95 for access.
-These fees are inherent to the industry and will confront all screening providers.
+Typically, a statewide criminal repository access fee ranges from $3 to $65.
+An MVR records access fee is between $2 and $25.
+Some county fees, particularly counties within the New York State Office of Court Administration (NYOCA), charge up to $95 for access.
+These fees are inherent to the industry and will be faced by all screening providers.

-In short, fees vary and will depend on where a search is taking place and what information is being requested.
+In short, fees vary and depend on the location of the search and the type of information requested.

 3. County Court Record Searches